ViktorNova/tornado-skeleton/README.md

     bash heroku-skeleton/build_env.sh ~/path/to/appdir

-After you install, initialize a git repository, activate virtual env, start foreman.
-Once started, access your new Tornado application via http://localhost:5000
+After you install, initialize a git repository, activate virtual env, start the server Once started, access your new Tornado application via http://localhost:5000

     cd ~/path/to/appdir